Chapter 23 - The Former Deeds of Medicine King Bodhisattva

 Having obtained this samadhi, his heart rejoiced greatly and he immediately thought, “I have obtained the samadhi of the manifestation of all physical forms.
 This is through the power of having heard The Dharma Flower Sutra.
 I should now make an offering to the Buddha Virtue Pure and Bright Like the Sun and Moon, and to The Dharma Flower Sutra.”

-He then entered that samadhi and as an offering to the Buddha, he rained down mandarava flowers and mahamandarava flowers from empty space.
-Finely ground, hard, black chandana also filled empty space and descended like a cloud.
+He then entered that samadhi and as an offering to the Buddha, he rained down mandarava flowers and mahamandarava flowers from space.
+Finely ground, hard, black chandana also filled the sky and descended like clouds.
 And there rained the incense of ‘this shore’ chandana, six karshas of which are worth the entire Saha world, as an offering to the Buddha.

 Having made this offering, he arose from samadhi.
 He thought to himself, “Although by means of spiritual powers I have made this offering to the Buddha, it is not as good as offering my body.”
 He then swallowed incense of many kinds, chandana, kunduruka, turushka, prikka, aloeswood, and resin incense.
 He also drank the oil of champaka and other flowers, for a full twelve hundred years.
 He smeared himself with fragrant oil, and in the presence of the Buddha Virtue Pure and Bright Like the Sun and Moon, he wrapped himself in heavenly jeweled robes and poured fragrant oil over himself.
 Then by means of spiritual penetration power and vows, he burned his own body.
 The light shone everywhere throughout worlds in number to the grains of sand in eighty kotis of Ganges Rivers.

-His body burned for twelve hundred years, after which time his body was consumed.
+His body burned for twelve hundred years, after which time it was consumed.

 When the Bodhisattva All Beings Delight in Seeing had made this Dharma offering and his life had come to an end, he was born again.
 In the country of the Buddha Virtue Pure and Bright Like the Sun and Moon, in the household of the King Pure Virtue, he was born suddenly by transformation, seated in full lotus.